-Residential development proposals will be supported if they are in accordance with the Pirton Character Assessment, and:
+Residential development proposals will be supported if they are in accordance with the guidance contained in the Pirton Character Assessment, and the following principles:

 - 2.1 Recognise, respect and reinforce the distinct local, rural character of both Pirton Village and Parish (as set out in the Character Assessment at Evidence Base 1) in relation to height, scale, spacing, layout, orientation, design, design detail, and building materials, with particular consideration given to these elements reflected in dwellings in the immediate vicinity of the proposed development.
 This should be particularly reflected in areas of high heritage value.
-Proposals for development that fail to respect this Policy will be refused unless there are special circumstances of an architectural nature that demonstrate innovation in design without impacting adversely on the character and appearance of the area. - 2.2 Are in accordance with the Build for Life Principles (Evidence Base 15). - 2.3 Historic maximum density of building (about 22 dwellings per hectare) may be supported on merit when housing development is intended to meet a specific, identified need such as social and affordable housing. - 2.4 Where there is a multi- dwelling development: - a) The proportions of openness between the houses and roads in the immediate surroundings is continued, and - b) A network of spaces of all sizes to preserve the rural balance and amenity spaces within Pirton Village is must be maintained. - c) Parked cars do not dominate the streetscape. - 2.5 where proposed development will be directly visible from the Chilterns AONB or from the countryside surrounding the village a lower than Pirton average density (about 17dph) is used. - 2.6 Demonstrate compliance with the Chilterns Conservation Board Position Statement "Development Affecting the Setting of the Chilterns AONB June 2011" or as updated, or provide a convincing explanation why compliance is not possible. - 2.7 Include gardens for all new dwellings. - 2.8 Include secure cycle storage and storage for children's buggies and mobility scooters, and, where appropriate, a suitable store for refuse bins. - 2.9 Preserve or enhance the special character of a conservation area or area adjoining a conservation area and to respond to existing scale, height and character of the conservation area, including boundary treatments around and within new development which should reflect the distinct local character in relation to materials and design. - 2.10 Maintain a mix of open spaces, trees and varied housing layout along the edges of the village in order to sustain the current characteristic blending of the village into the countryside with a soft edge. - 2.11 Follow good practice in lighting design for reduction of obtrusive or light pollution such as The Institution of Lighting Engineers: Guidance Notes for the Reduction of Obtrusive Light.
-Developers should reference the design practice used. - 2.12 Ensure by design that a development is fully integrated into the village and is not isolated and thereby form "satellite communities" separate from the main village.
+Proposals for development that fail to respect this Policy will be refused unless there are special circumstances of an architectural nature that demonstrate innovation in design without impacting adversely on the character and appearance of the area. - 2.2 Are in accordance with the Build for Life Principles (Evidence Base 15). - 2.3 The density of any scheme should be consistent and compatible with the existing and prevailing density and reflect the locally distinctive character of the locality in which the new development is proposed so that the village feel is retained. - 2.4 Where there is a multi- dwelling development: - a) The proportions of openness between the houses and roads in the immediate surroundings is continued, and - b) A network of spaces of all sizes to preserve the rural balance and amenity spaces within Pirton Village is must be maintained. - c) Parked cars do not dominate the streetscape. - 2.5 Should take into account the Chilterns Development Board Position Statement "Development Affecting the setting of the Chilterns AONB June 2011" or as updated. - 2.6 Include gardens for all new dwellings. - 2.7 Include secure cycle storage and storage for children's buggies and mobility scooters, and, where appropriate, a suitable store for refuse bins. - 2.8 Preserve or enhance the special character or appearance of a conservation area or area adjoining a conservation area and to respond to existing scale, height and character of the conservation area, including boundary treatments around and within new development which should reflect the distinct local character in relation to materials and design. - 2.9 Maintain a mix of open spaces, trees and varied housing layout along the edges of the village in order to sustain the current characteristic blending of the village into the countryside with a soft edge. - 2.10 Follow good practice in lighting design for reduction of obtrusive or light pollution such as The Institution of Lighting Engineers: Guidance Notes for the Reduction of Obtrusive Light.
+Developers should reference the design practice used. - 2.11 Ensure by design that a development is fully integrated into the village and is not isolated and thereby form "satellite communities" separate from the main village.